Rapid evaluation of Newtonian potentials on planar domains: Numerical algorithm

-\begin{remark} Given two adjacent mesh elements, their collocation nodes over the common edge coincide, and thus, one could merge the nodes in the FMM computation to reduce the number of sources by half.
-Similarly, one could merge the expansion coefficients of the two 1-D monomial expansions over the common edge of two elements, and this reduces the near interaction computational cost by half. \end{remark}
+\begin{remark} Given two adjacent mesh elements, their far field quadrature nodes over their common edge coincide, and thus, one could merge the nodes in the FMM computation to reduce the number of sources by a factor of two.
+Similarly, one could merge the expansion coefficients of the two 1-D monomial expansions over the common edge of two elements to reduce the near interaction computational cost by a factor of two. \end{remark}

-\begin{remark} It is observed in \cite{leslie} that it is most efficient to compute the far field interaction using the point-based FMM combined with the ``subtract-and-add'' technique, in the context of computing surface potential with quadrature-based techniques.
-In \cite{volint}, we apply this idea to the quadrature-based 2-D volume potential computation, and observe that the overhead incurred from the ``subtract-and-add'' technique is negligible compared to the costly near field and self-interaction computations.
-However, with the algorithm presented in this paper, the near field and self-interaction computations are so fast that the overhead becomes non-negligible.
-Therefore, it is preferable to disable the computation of the local interactions in the FMM, and compute them directly with our algorithm later on. \end{remark}

-\begin{remark} In the context of solving Poisson's equation, it is important to compute the Newtonian potential on the boundary of the domain.
-In previous quadrature-based work (see, for example, \cite{volint,anderson}), this evaluation is done by interpolation over curved triangles, since the direct evaluation of the potential on the boundary is costly under these quadrature-based frameworks.
-However, in the region close to a very curved or nonsmooth boundary, the potential typically loses some of its smoothness, from which it follows that the interpolation causes some loss of accuracy.
-On the contrary, by using our method, the speed of potential evaluation is both fast and independent of the target location.
-Thus, the Newtonian potential at the boundary of the domain can be rapidly and accurately computed without interpolation. \end{remark}

-\begin{remark} Quadrature-based methods for computing volume potentials typically require the the mesh elements to be star-shaped (see, for example, \cite{anderson,fata}).
-When the domain is regular, such a requirement can be trivially satisfied.
-However, when the domain is complicated, the curved elements can easily violate this requirement, if the mesh near the boundary is not sufficiently refined.
-In our algorithm, we make no such assumptions, except when constructing a set of well-conditioned collocation points over a curved triangle by mapping the Vioreanu-Rokhlin nodes over a triangle to the curved element by the blending function (\ref{for:blend}), which requires the mesh element to be star-shaped.
-We note that this is not the only way to construct well-conditioned collocation nodes, and thus, our algorithm relaxes this requirement on the mesh generation process. \end{remark}